tokkebee/tokkebee/README.md

 So far, I know all sorts of art and basic code, but I'm currently learning C# and Maya.

-Check out my LinkedIn, ArtStationm and itch.io through my Linktree!
+Check out my LinkedIn, ArtStation, and itch.io through my Linktree!
 (put link here)

 <!---